vishnu-krishna/energy-coding/README.md

 ## Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+##Api Endpoints
+I didnt realise that there was a live api. i created a mock server instead. realized after submitting the test.

+Also when trying to access the real api, getting some cors issue now(Cors is been taken care in mock backend server which is part of this app).

+Nevertheless, if the mock server and angular is running, it would produce the desirable result when the above instructions are followed for running the app.

 ## Further help